 This work was first shown in 1992, initially at the Sculpture Center in NYC and then through several shows with the Denise Cade Gallery.
 These sculpture were influenced by my belief in the power of the body to display emotional intelligence.
-They often mirrored important events happening in my life.
-The later group of figures expressed an experience dealing with an unpredictable events that shaped my life.
+They often mirrored important events happening in the world or my life.
 From this perspective, I wanted to portray the figures as though searching for a secure place from which to move forward.
 Below is an essay by Douglas Maxwell from 2001.

 The sculptures are constructed from slabs of warm wax, hollow, without molds or models.
 The wax is strengthened with layers of gauze and a final layer of pigmented, encaustic.
 For outdoor locations they have also been cast in bronze.
 The drawings were initially made with soft charcoal or charcoal, pastel and encaustic.

 It is so interesting that day after day we find ourselves in unanticipated predicaments that cause us to experience a broad range of emotions from fear to anxiety to confusion to anger to elation to relief and beyond.
 Quite often predicaments pass without any dire consequences, but every so often the reality of life intercedes, and life hands us a traumatic event involving a loved one or ourselves.
 The event can be short or long, turn out well or ill or even final, but we still must come to grip with it emotionally and cope.